htmfilho/htmfilho.github.io/_posts/2020/2020-12-06-golang-ugly-boring-software.md

 ![Programming Activity](/images/posts/programming-activity.png)

 In most of my 20 years of software development, the Java platform has been my main focus of attention and led my market demand.
-But after all these years I only considered myself an real programmer in the last 5 years when I was pushed to learn other programming languages like Python, Groovy, JavaScript, Go, and Clojure.
-Each language gave me a different perspective, pushed me to think about approaches that were not available in Java, increased my expectations about productivity.
-But above all pleasuring experiences, the one that was most fullfiling was to produce a very efficient software with a minimal toolset.
+But after all these years I only considered myself a real programmer in the last 5 years when I was pushed to learn other programming languages like Python, Groovy, JavaScript, Go, and Clojure.
+Each language gave me a different perspective, pushed me to think about approaches that were not available in Java, and increased my expectations about productivity.
+But above all these satisfying experiences, the one that was most fullfiling was to produce a very efficient software with a minimal toolset.
 I have achieved that with Go.

 <!-- more -->